-What Type Of Network Switch Should I Buy?Rita Mailheau
+What Type Of PoE Switch Should I Buy?Rita Mailheau

-One question we’re asked every day, is whether to go with a managed network switch, a smart switch, or unmanaged switch?
+One question we’re asked every day, is whether to go with a managed POE switch, a smart POE switch, or unmanaged POE switch?
 In this article, we’ll break through the complexity surrounding this decision making process.

 Just as a disclaimer, we tend to recommend a managed because you gain a lot more control and flexibility over your network over the life of the switch.
 Things change in business, half the battle is anticipating and preparing.